 Professional students may be eligible to receive the Bachelor of Science in Pharmaceutical Sciences (BSPS) degree.
 The degree will be awarded to students who successfully complete the first year of the professional portion of the Doctor of Pharmacy (Pharm.D) program.
 The purpose of awarding this degree is to recognize the achievement of these students when they have earned credit hours in an amount comparable to that of students receiving other baccalaureate degrees and to give appropriate recognition for their academic accomplishment to that point in the educational process.

 As a pharmacist, your decisions and actions involve human life and well being.
 In order to meet pharmacy's demands, you must assess your qualifications for judgement, dependability and conscientious performance.
 You must pay close attention to details and be willing to check and double check your work.
-If this is the field for you, we are pleased that you have selected the University of Louisiana at Monroe College of Pharmacy.
+If this is the field for you, we are pleased that you have selected the University of Louisiana at Monroe School of Pharmacy.

 Early Admissions Deadlines

 |Mrs. Mary Caldwell, Director

 Office of Student and Professional Affairs

 1800 Bienville Dr.

 Monroe, LA 71201